-The 'appetite for risk' reflects the level of risk the company is willing to take on or to retain in pursuing its goals.
+The "appetite for risk" reflects the level of risk the company is willing to take on or to retain in pursuing its goals.
 REN adopts a prudent position with regard to its appetite for risk.

-In 2017, the Risk Management Committee, with support from 'risk owners', reviewed the various risks to which REN is exposed, thereby updating the Group's risk profile.
+In 2019, the Risk Management Committee, with support from those responsible for managing activities and/or situations with inherent risk, "risk owners", reviewed the various risks to which REN is exposed, thereby updating the Group's risk profile.